ppoasdd/myvimsetting/README.md

 Some plugin folder is not uploaded with push command.

-I think the reason is that the github doesn't support for large-size file, so we should install plugin like autocompleteme, taglist and so on.
+I think the reason is that the github doesn't support for large-size file, so we should install plugin like autocompleteme, taglist and so on using vundle.

 ### Reference.